go-gorm/gorm.io/pages/docs/migration.md

 ## Other Migration Tools

-GORM's AutoMigrate works well for most cases, but if you are looking for more serious migration tools, GORM provides generic DB interface which might be helpful for you.
+GORM's AutoMigrate works well for most cases, but if you are looking for more serious migration tools, GORM provides a generic DB interface that might be helpful for you.

 ```go
 // returns `*sql.DB`